Pallavi Joshi: Films, critical acclaim and accolades

 Joshi started performing on stage at an early age.
-She acted in films like Badla and Aadmi Sadak Ka as a child artist.
+She acted in films like Badla (1976) and Aadmi Sadak Ka (1977) as a child artist.
 She played a blind child who reforms a notorious gangster in Dada (1979).
-In the 1980s and early 1990s she acted in art films like Rukmavati Ki Haveli, Suraj Ka Satvan Ghoda, Trishagni (1988), Vanchit, Bhujangayyana Dashavathara (1991) and Rihaee.
-She also played supporting character roles as a sister or the heroine's friend in commercial big budget films including Saudagar, Panaah, Tehelka and Mujrim.
-She was nominated for 'Best Supporting Actress' at the Filmfare Awards for her role as a disabled girl in Andha Yudh (1988).
-She had won a Special Jury Award at the 41st National Film Awards for Woh Chokri (1992).
+In the 1980s and early 1990s she acted in art films like Rukmavati Ki Haveli (1991), Suraj Ka Satvan Ghoda (1992), Trishagni (1988), Vanchit, Bhujangayyana Dashavathara (1991) and Rihaee (1988).
+She has also played supporting role in films including Saudagar, Panaah, Tehelka and Mujrim.
+Her performance as a disabled girl in Andha Yudh (1988) earned her a nomination for the Filmfare Award for Best Supporting Actress.
+She won the National Film Award – Special Jury Award (Feature Film) for Woh Chokri (1992).
 She also appeared as Kasturba Gandhi in Shyam Benegal's The Making of the Mahatma, (1995).
-She acted with Madhavan in a thriller titled Yeh Kahaan Aa Gaye Hum, which was stopped abruptly.

-Joshi has also worked in regional films, She has played the central character ‘Shantha’ in the critically acclaimed Malayalam movie Ilayum Mullum (1994), directed by K. P. Sasi and a pivotal role in the Kannada film Bhujangayyana Dashavathara (1991) enacted and directed by Lokesh.
+Joshi has also worked in regional films, She has played the central character 'Shantha' in the critically acclaimed Malayalam movie Ilayum Mullum (1994), directed by K. P. Sasi and a pivotal role in the Kannada film Bhujangayyana Dashavathara (1991) enacted and directed by Lokesh.
 She has also played a lead role in Rita, a Marathi film directed by Renuka Shahane.

 She is also the recipient of the Excellence In Cinema Award at the 7th Global Film Festival, Noida.
-She has won a Best Supporting Actress at the 67th National Film Awards for her performance in The Tashkent Files (2019).
-In 2022, she appeared in Vivek Agnihotri directorial The Kashmir Files in which she played the character of Professor Radhika Menon.
-Joshi was nominated as a member of Film and Television Institute of India society, but she refused to take up the position in view of the students' protest against appointment of actor and BJP member Gajendra Chauhan as the chief of the institute's governing council.
+She has produced and starred in her husband, director Vivek Agnihotri's directorials, The Tashkent Files (2019) and The Kashmir Files (2022), winning two National Film Awards for Best Supporting Actress for her performances in the films.
+Joshi was nominated as a member of Film and Television Institute of India society, but she refused to take up the position in view of the students' protest against appointment of actor and BJP member Gajendra Chauhan as the chief of the institute's governing council, But as of 2024, she is serving as the Vice-President of FTII, Pune where Ranganathan Madhavan is the President.

+She will next appear in The Delhi Files.